Skip to content

 This is a story about inclusion.

 I have had the privilege of collaborating with an amazing 4th-grade teacher in Vermont.
 This teacher and I have been collaborating to support discourse and inclusion in her math classroom through Launch and number sense routines.
-Launch is the first five to fifteen minutes of the All Learners Network (ALN) math block and is a place to build culture and belonging through accessible math tasks where all students can delve into the world of mathematical thinking.
+Launch is the first five to fifteen minutes of the All Learners Lesson Structure and is a place to build culture and belonging through accessible math tasks where all students can delve into the world of mathematical thinking.
 From the beginning of the year, this teacher’s class culture began to shift with Launch routines.
 More and more students began to independently engage and more voices were elevated through her inclusion of turn and talk (think-pair-share) routines.
 The teacher’s use of different types of Launches called students into their math experience and their enthusiasm, agency, and ownership of learning increased.
 The students made sure their teacher did Launch every day.
 For one student, this collective shift would prove particularly impactful.
 Early on in this process, the teacher shared that a student on the autism spectrum in her classroom struggled to connect with peers and participate in all areas of their community, until Launch.
 Around the end of October, this student showed up to class with organized bags of pumpkin seeds and pictures and asked if he could share a How Many?
 Launch routine with his classmates.
 This routine was open-ended and engaged students in estimation.
 The teacher celebrated his enthusiasm and supported his Launch routine.

 Since that moment his engagement in all parts of the day shifted.
 His participation and willingness to talk with his peers increased, especially in Launch.
 He shared continued enthusiasm for his peers’ Launch creations.
 His openness to social discourse with his peers and teachers became more independent and successful.
 He began taking risks with his ideas in other subjects which led to more and more academic success.
 Because of his risk-taking and engagement, more and more students in this class started making Launches for each other and were given the chance to share them.
 Students, who at the beginning of the year did not see themselves as “good at math”, began creating Launches for the class to experience.
 All students slowly started to see themselves as mathematicians.